osrf/TSC-RMW-Reports/humble/README.md

 * In terms of memory usage, both of the reports agree that Fast RTPS has higher memory usage in the usual cases.
 According to the eProsima report, this is because Fast RTPS support more configurations and options.

-* Service scalability is hampered because neither has Content Filtering, but that is on the roadmap for both.
+* Service scalability suffers on both because all replies are sent to all clients, which would be improved by using Content Filtering.
+Both middleware implementations have Content Filtering support, but as of this writing neither RMW implementation supports it.

 * For the WiFi answers, both providers mentioned that additional configuration is needed in order to make WiFi work better.
 In the Fast RTPS case, this is by either providing a list of Initial Peer node (through XML configuration), or by setting up a Discovery Server.
 In the Cyclone DDS case, this is by deploying Zenoh to deal with WiFi communications in a different way.